The Importance of Beneficiary Designations to Your Estate Plan

 The Story of a Real-Life Disaster Caused by Not Focusing on Correct Beneficiary Designations

 When the husband died, the wife received a big surprise when she was told that she had no interest in the $500,000 401(k).
 Why?
 Because a will doesn’t control the distribution of any of your assets with a beneficiary designation that does not name your estate.
-Property such as life insurance, annuities, brokerage accounts, and retirement accounts pass to the person you have designated as a beneficiary with the life insurance, annuity company or retirement account custodian(s).
+Property such as life insurance, annuities, brokerage accounts, and retirement accounts passes to the person you have designated as a beneficiary through the life insurance, annuity, brokerage, or retirement account custodian(s).
 Other types of property that pass by operation of law include jointly owned accounts with a right of survivorship, and real estate and bank accounts jointly owned by two or more people.
 When the first owner of a joint account dies, the property automatically passes to the surviving co-owner(s).
 It is irrelevant what the Last Will says.

 The takeaway from this advice is that although many people think drafting a will is simple and often undertake to do it by way of a “will kit” with legal zoom or some other legal stationery company, or ask an attorney to do a “simple will”, they may lose out big when their estate goes to someone other than their intended loved one.